 I find researching and writing notes get me in the frame and mindset for an interview.
 Discussing the topic with someone also often helps.
 Their response can sometimes provide an angle I hadn’t considered.

 Once written, and read just before going on air, I often dispense with the notes.
 There’s nothing worse than someone reading their interview from a “script”.

 My notes for this interview are provided below.
 I have no standard format for taking interview notes.
 It depends on the time I have, the topic and lots of other factors.
 So, please don’t rely on these notes as a template.
 But they might give you an idea of what was going through my mind as I researched them.

 Build a Bear Interview – BBC Radio Scotland

 The High street is suffering and this business thought of a way to bring people into their shops on the High Street.
 Good so far BUT ….they didn’t think it through and reflect on the classic mistakes other businesses have made in similar situations.

-Ill considered and unprofessional as didn’t consider the unintended consequences that stem from uptake rate, stock availability, how to handle crowds etc..
+In many ways this campaign was ill considered and unprofessional as the company didn’t consider the unintended consequences that stem from high uptake rate, stock availability, how to handle crowds etc..

-BAB needs to understand that what works in one country may not in another … and of course the promo was a disaster in the US as well!
+BAB needs to understand that what works in one country may not in another … and of course the promo was a disaster in the US as well as in the UK.